LewisRa/Linux/README.md

 mode because of security issues when you install a program in Linux it's typically not placed in these folders

-/boot is a folder you don't want to play around in it contains everything your OS needs to boot in other words your boot loaders live here.
+**/boot** is a folder you don't want to play around in it contains everything your OS needs to boot in other words your boot loaders live here.

-/dev this is where your devices live Linux.
+**/dev** is where your devices live Linux.
 Following UNIX has a standard, everything is a file.
 In /dev, you will find your hardware.
 A disk,for example, would be /dev/sda and a partition on that disk would be for example /dev/sda1, /dev/sda2 etc. You can also find everything else here from your webcam to your keyboard.
 This is typically an area that applications and drivers will access and is rarely something a user should be dabbling in

-/etc This folder is where all your system wide configurations are stored such as apt.
+**/etc** This folder is where all your system wide configurations are stored such as apt.
 In the  /etc/apt, for example, you would find the list of all your sources and repos your system connects to as well as its various settings so if you're looking for something that is a system-wide application and not a per user setting for example Libre Office would have settings in each user's folder and it wouldn't be system-wide because each user can have different settings.

-/home

-/lib folders (/lib, /lib32,/lib64) are where the libraries are stored.
+**/lib** folders (/lib, /lib32,/lib64) are where the libraries are stored.
 Libraries are files that applications can use to perform various functions.
 They're required by the binaries in /bin and /sbin for example.

-/media and /MNT(mount) are the directories are where you would find your other mounted drives.
+**/media and /MNT(mount)** are the directories are where you would find your other mounted drives.
 It can be a floppy disk, USB stick, external hard drive, network drive or, a second hard drive.
 The media folder wasn't always around it was typically just MNT and that's where you mounted your storage devices.But now,  if you're mounting things manually use the MNT directory and leave the media

-/opt = optional folder which is usually where manually installed software from vendors resides.
+**/opt** = optional folder which is usually where manually installed software from vendors resides.
 For example is a VPN software that you installed and the drivers foryour printer/scanner.
 Also used for installing software you've created yourself

 /proc is where you'll find pseudo files that contain information about system processes and resources.
 For example, every process will